Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Assad Albaneh over 2 years ago
+Assad Albaneh almost 3 years ago

 I am a student attending Dewey Academy and I strongly oppose the closing and merging of most schools in the district.
 How about trying to focus on the educational system that is going on in those other schools.
 Instead of trying to close them down, why not give those schools time to rationalize their thoughts on what is actually wrong.
 The board has given little to no time for schools to see a difference.
 OUSD has closed 16 schools since 2004 yet these closures did little to improve the achievement gap of marginalized students.
 What difference would it make closing more schools down?